Q.E.D. (manga)

 Q.E.D.
 (Q.E.D. 証明終了, Kyūīdī Shōmei Shūryō) is a Japanese manga series written and illustrated by Motohiro Katou.
 It was serialized in Kodansha's shōnen manga magazines Magazine Great (rebranded Magazine E-no in 2009) and Monthly Shōnen Magazine+ from July 1997 to February 2014, with its chapters collected in 50 tankōbon volumes.
-The series follow Sou Touma, a university graduate who encounters a variety of investigative cases after returning to Japan from the US.
+The series follows Sou Touma, a university graduate who encounters a variety of investigative cases after returning to Japan from the US.
 He works with his friend, Kana Mizuhara, combining his deductive skills with Mizuhara's social gifts.

 A ten-episode television drama adaptation was broadcast on NHK from January to March 2009.
-A manga sequel, Q.E.D. iff, started in Shōnen Magazine R in January 2015 and was transferred to Monthly Maga Kichi online manga platform in February 2023, where it finished in February 2025, and a third series, Q.E.D.
-Univ., started on Monthly Maga Kichi in March of the same year.
+A manga sequel, Q.E.D. iff, started in Shōnen Magazine R in January 2015 and was transferred to Monthly Magazine Base online manga platform in February 2023, where it finished in February 2025, and a third series, Q.E.D.
+Univ., started on Monthly Magazine Base in March of the same year.

 In 2009, Q.E.D. won the 33rd Kodansha Manga Award in the shōnen category.